 A half gallon (2 liters) is what you need for drinking each day - in warm weather or during periods of high stress or activity that amount could double.
-So understanding proper water treatment for drinking is super important!

 What's left is for hygiene, which is critical for maintaining health and comfort.
 Don't skimp!
 You will need to wash your hands frequently especially if suddenly exposed to large groups of people in over-crowded situations.

 A gallon of water weighs 8.3 pounds.
 A 3-day supply will weigh 25 pounds.
 That's probably already the total weight of your Bug But Bag!
 So carrying a 3 day supply may just not be possible.